 I am undergoing my PhD by Completed Works (PhDCW) at Teesside University and I am currently writing my commentary on the five submitted Completed (and published) Works: Tales of the Smiths, Dryland, Ghosts of Future Past, King and Rebel Rebel.
 My PhDCW commentary focuses on validating non-fiction sequential art and performance art as research tools and effective forms of research output.

-I estimate that my PhD commentary will be completed within 2021.
+I estimate that my PhD commentary will be completed in Autumn 2022.

 A comprehensive list of all published work can be provided on request.